Notify me

 Audemars Piguet:

 Audemars Piguet‘s interlocking “AP” logo, a nod to the brand’s founders, Jules Audemars and Edward Piguet, exudes elegance, heritage, and craftsmanship.
 The sophisticated design of the logo reflects the brand’s position in the luxury segment, catering to discerning consumers who value tradition, artistry, and exclusivity.
 The logo symbolizes the historical partnership and collaboration between the two visionaries, embodying the brand’s rich heritage and tradition of craftsmanship.
 Their logo has undergone only minor modifications since its inception.
-For some fascinating insight into how their watches were designed, read my blog post on watch design inspiration.
+For some fascinating insight into how their watches were designed, read my article on watch design inspiration.

 Swatch: